mislav/bump-homebrew-formula-action/README.md

 - `homebrew-tap`: the full GitHub repository name (in the `NAME/OWNER` format) where the Homebrew formula should be updated.
 Defaults to `Homebrew/homebrew-core`.

 - `push-to`: a specific fork of `homebrew-tap` where the edit should be pushed to.
   Defaults to creating or reusing a personal fork of the owner of COMMITTER_TOKEN.
+  Avoid using an organization-owned fork, as this breaks Homebrew's automation.

 - `base-branch`: the branch name in the `homebrew-tap` repository where the formula should be updated.
 Defaults to the main branch of the repository.